cryptoandcoffee/akashos/README.md

 - 2Gb Memory
 - 8Gb Disk

-# Installation Instructions
-Default Username : akash
-Default Password : akash

 ## Proxmox / VirtualBox / VMware

 1. Download Akash OS ISO
 2. Create VM - Attach a disk drive with the ISO
 3. Start the VM
 4. Reboot when install completed and detach the ISO.
-6. Login with default username and password, follow the on-screen instructions.
+6. Login with default username and password "akash", follow the on-screen instructions.
 7. Once the system has rebooted, goto the Control Panel address.
 8. Update the provider attributes with the recommended values and click Save.
 9. Click STOP next to Provider.